fingerprintjs/fingerprintjs-pro-angular/README.md

 ## Documentation

 This library uses [FingerprintJS Pro agent](https://fingerprintjs.com/github/) internally.
-The documentation for the FingerprintJS Pro agent is available on https://dev.fingerprintjs.com/docs.
+The documentation for the FingerprintJS Pro agent is available at https://dev.fingerprintjs.com/docs.

 ### `FingerprintjsProAngularModule`

-The module just initialize FingerprintJS Pro agent with load options, configure caching strategy and provides `FingerprintjsProAngularService` to DI.
+The module just initializes the FingerprintJS Pro agent with load options, configure caching strategy, and provides `FingerprintjsProAngularService` to DI.

 #### `FingerprintjsProAngularModule.forRoot` props

 `loadOptions: FingerprintJS.LoadOptions`

 Options for the FingerprintJS JS Pro agent `load()` method.
-Options follow [agent's initialisation properties](https://dev.fingerprintjs.com/docs/js-agent#agent-initialization).
+Options follow the [agent's initialisation properties](https://dev.fingerprintjs.com/docs/js-agent#agent-initialization).

 `cacheLocation?: CacheLocation`

 Defines which built-in cache mechanism the client should use.
-Caching options follow properties defined in [fingerprintjs-pro-spa repository](https://github.com/fingerprintjs/fingerprintjs-pro-spa#caching).
+Caching options follow properties defined in the [fingerprintjs-pro-spa repository](https://github.com/fingerprintjs/fingerprintjs-pro-spa#caching).

 `cache?: ICache`

 Custom cache implementation.
 Takes precedence over the `cacheLocation` property.
-Caching options follow properties defined in [fingerprintjs-pro-spa repository](https://github.com/fingerprintjs/fingerprintjs-pro-spa#caching).
+Caching options follow properties defined in the [fingerprintjs-pro-spa repository](https://github.com/fingerprintjs/fingerprintjs-pro-spa#caching).

 `cacheTimeInSeconds?: number`

 Duration in seconds for which data is stored in the cache.
 Cannot exceed 86_400 (24h) because caching data for longer than 24 hours can negatively affect identification accuracy.
-Caching options follow properties defined in [fingerprintjs-pro-spa repository](https://github.com/fingerprintjs/fingerprintjs-pro-spa#caching).
+Caching options follow properties defined in the [fingerprintjs-pro-spa repository](https://github.com/fingerprintjs/fingerprintjs-pro-spa#caching).

 `cachePrefix?: string`

 Custom prefix for localStorage and sessionStorage cache keys.
 Will be ignored if the `cache` is provided.
-Caching options follow properties defined in [fingerprintjs-pro-spa repository](https://github.com/fingerprintjs/fingerprintjs-pro-spa#caching).
+Caching options follow properties defined in the [fingerprintjs-pro-spa repository](https://github.com/fingerprintjs/fingerprintjs-pro-spa#caching).

 ### `FingerprintjsProAngularService` methods

 #### `getVisitorData(ignoreCache?: boolean, options?: GetOptions<TExtended>)`

-Method performs identification requests with the FingerprintJS Pro API.
+This method performs identification requests with the FingerprintJS Pro API.
 The returned object contains information about loading status, errors, and [visitor](https://dev.fingerprintjs.com/docs/js-agent#extendedresult).

 - `getOptions: GetOptions<TExtended>` parameter follows parameters of the FingerprintJS Pro's [`get` function](https://dev.fingerprintjs.com/docs/js-agent#parameters-reference).
-- `ignoreCache: boolean` always make a request to the API, even if the data is present in cache.
+- `ignoreCache: boolean` always make a request to the API, even if the data is present in the cache.

 #### `clearCache`

-Method clears cache for current caching strategy.
+Method clears the cache for current caching strategy.

 ## Support and feedback
 For support or to provide feedback, please [raise an issue on our issue tracker](https://github.com/fingerprintjs/fingerprintjs-pro-angular/issues).
 If you require private support, please email us at oss-support@fingerprintjs.com.
 If you'd like to have a similar Angular library for the [open-source FingerprintJS](https://github.com/fingerprintjs/fingerprintjs), consider [raising an issue in our issue tracker](https://github.com/fingerprintjs/fingerprintjs-pro-angular/issues).